You react to a person, they react to your reaction, others react to both of your reactions.

 Read the following article.
 Instead of immediately coming to a conclusion about whether it is right or wrong, simply feel what you feel and become aware of that feeling.
 Is it a positive reaction?
 A negative reaction?
 Or are you neutral?

 Especially if your reaction is negative, study that reaction.
-Think about why you are reacting that way, what is the underlying belief (NOT the rationality, the BELIEF) that caused it and what would your reaction be if it weren’t for those causes.
+Think about why you are reacting that way, what is the underlying belief (NOT the rationale, the BELIEF) that caused it and what would your reaction be if it weren’t for that belief?

 If you need a refresher on the difference between a belief and an opinion, see my last post.